taih304/Linux-Shell/command.md

 e.g:

--rw-rw-r-- :it is a file, owner and both read and write the file, owner group can read and write, all user can read the file
+``-rw-rw-r--``: it is a file, owner and both read and write the file, owner group can read and write, all user can read the file

 => no user can execute the file